-In 2020 our focus is on Ensuring all Australians have a home and partnering with the Everybody’s Home campaign .
+In 2020 our focus is on ensuring all Australians have a safe and affordable home and partnering with the Everybody’s Home campaign.
 You can take action by contacting the Federal Treasurer and asking him to invest in social housing.
 Also request a meeting with your Federal MP or Senator to discuss the social housing need in your electorate using these heat maps now and in the lead up to the Federal Budget on 6 October.
 There’s more info on our our Everybody’s Home page.
 We will also continue to partner with the Raise the Rate campaign led by ACOSS to ensure unemployment payments never go back to $40 a day.
-That campaign was our focus in 2019 and we welcome the Federal Government’s decision to pay an extra $550 per fortnight Coronavirus Supplement but are concerned its planned reduction by $150 per week (55%) in late September will plunge more than 2 million Australians into deep poverty.
-We will have some social media activities running ahead of October this year but meantime check out the Everybody’s Home and Raise the Rate campaigns for what you can do now.
+That campaign was our focus in 2019 and we welcome the Federal Government’s decision to pay an extra $550 per fortnight Coronavirus Supplement but are concerned its planned reduction by $150 per week (55%) in late September will plunge some 3.2 million Australians (including over 1 million children) into poverty.
+See our Poverty and COVID-19 for information and actions around keeping income support above the poverty line.

 - online lectures, debates, workshops and conferences

 - letters to newspapers, online petitions and surveys, and publications

 - online drop-in advice, training and information sessions

 - online competitions (using video or picture submissions), award presentations and at-home projects

 - meal services, online fundraisers and religious services

 To ensure your activity is in accordance with COVID-19 regulations, please see the current guidelines implemented by your state below:

 - You could organise an online talk or presentation by someone who has experienced the effects of poverty or worked closely with someone who has done so.
 For example, this could include a client of a welfare organisation, a Big Issue seller, a welfare or health worker or someone from an overseas aid project.